 video and made two modifications:

-the two rotors wouldn't print well as a single unit, it was
+the rotors wouldn't print well as a single unit, it was

 very difficult to get the support material out from between

-the disks afterwards, so I split them up into a rotor centre
+the blades afterwards, so I split them up into a rotor centre

 and rotor blades that can be pushed together after printing,

 file seemed to be corrupted so I created my own handle; this

 was designed and printed in three parts which clip together to